kahnzo/self_defense/first_day.md

 Be aware of the exits, the nearest location of where people would be expected to be, who might have a professional role as security or management.
 Be aware of the hours of the business near your location and think about where you would go if you were attacked.

+Don't use your cell phone in a dangerous area including parking lot.

+hotel room look for weapons

+lighting

+awareness of suspicious people

 ### Confidence
 In a dangerous situation, you'd like to avoid reacting in a purely instinctual way; fight, flight, freeze.
 Have a strategy and mindset to help you get out of that situation.
 Trust your instincts.
 Your body will sometimes tell you that you aren't safe before your mind does.
 If you're wrong, that's ok, at least you're safe.